Skip to main contentSkip to main navigationSkip to footer content

 What Will You Learn During the MSN Degree Program?

-An MSN is an advanced post-graduate degree that provides the skills and advanced training for an impactful specialized role such as nurse practitioner, anesthetist, clinical nurse specialist, nurse educator, director of nursing, and many other meaningful roles in health care.
+An MSN is an advanced post-graduate degree that provides the skills and advanced training for an impactful specialized role such as nurse practitioner, clinical nurse specialist, nurse educator, director of nursing, and many other meaningful roles in health care.

 Since there are so many flexible options to get your MSN degree, the master’s curriculum differs from program to program, but they all have the same goal: to help you become a highly qualified ARPN (Advanced Practice Registered Nurse) in your chosen specialty